stfc/PSyclone/doc/user_guide/psy_data.rst

 ``PSYVERIFY__variable``
     The specified variable name is tested in any instrumented code region.

-If the module name or kernel name should contain a `-` (which can be inserted by PSyclone, e.g. `invoke_compute-r1`), it needs to be replaced with an underscore character in the environment variable (`_`)
+If the module name or kernel name contains a `-` (which can be inserted by PSyclone, e.g. `invoke_compute-r1`), it needs to be replaced with an underscore character in the environment variable (`_`)